Solving the Transient Dyson Equation with Quasilinear Complexity via Matrix Compression: Algorithm

 \section{Algorithm}

 We discretize the kernel products using the Nyström method with quadrature weights that remain constant away from the integration domain edges, a condition satisfied by Gregory quadratures \cite{Fornberg2019}.
-For simplicity, we restrict the presentation to a low-order discretization using trapezoidal quadrature.
+To avoid overwhelming the reader with indices, we propose here a compact formulation of the algorithm and we restrict the presentation to a low-order discretization using trapezoidal quadrature.
+An expanded version is presented in the supplemental materials \cite{Supplement}.
 Thus, we approximate the kernel product $A^\text{R} B^\text{R}$ as

 where we defined the discretized Kernel product as

 This can be rewritten as

 where $\odot$ is the block-wise matrix product defined as $\left [ A \odot B \right ]_{p,q} \equiv A_{p,q} B_{p,q}$ with $p$, $q$ block indices. $\text{Dg}\left( \mathbf{M} \right)$ is the block-diagonal matrix defined by $\text{Dg}\left( \mathbf{M}\right)_{p,q} \equiv \mathbf{M}_{p,q} \delta_{p,q}$, and $\mathbf{w}$ is the block matrix with entries: $ [(1 - \delta_{p,q} /2 )]_{p,q}$.
 Similar expressions of the discretized kernel product can be derived for the other relevant products, \text{i.e.} $A^\text{A} B^\text{A}$, $A^\text{K} B^\text{K}$, $A^\text{K} B^\text{R}$ and $A^\text{A} B^\text{K}$.
 We can now turn to the matrix formulation of the discretized Dyson equation